How to Report Sexual Misconduct

 - Reporting is always your choice.

-- Whether you wish to report or not, you have the right to confidential counseling services through the Center for Wellness and Disability Services.
+- Whether you wish to report or not, you have the right to confidential counseling services through the Center for Wellness.

 - Reporting allows for your protection and the protection of the campus as a whole.